What is green computing? 8 green computing best practices

 The triple bottom line is an important part of sustainability efforts in many organizations.
 It's a management concept that was designed to prompt business leaders to look beyond standard measurements of profit and loss and to think more deeply about how their company operates.
 For example, the TBL encourages executives to consider everyone who is affected by the organization.
 As a result, it can help drive business transformation within companies.

 The TBL could also help mitigate some of the effects of climate change, especially when it's used by large businesses that consume substantial amounts of energy and other resources and often contribute heavily to air and water pollution.
-Through its environmental aspects, the framework points toward a more sustainable future on climate, at least to the degree that it drives changes in organizations.
+Through its environmental aspects, the framework points toward a more sustainable future for the climate, at least to the degree that it drives changes in organizations.

 From a high-level business perspective, the TBL framework provides the following opportunities for organizations: